sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 my-instance-prod-2  compute.v1.instance  COMPLETED  []
 ```

-The network config would have no dependencies, and the firewall and instance
+In this example, the network config has no dependencies, and the firewall and
-configs would depend on the network.
-Therefore, the network config would be
+instance configs depend on the network.
+Therefore, the network config is
-updated first (Stage 1), and the firewall and instance would be updated next
+updated first (Stage 1), and the firewall and instance are updated next
 (Stage 2).

 The following conditions will result in the actin failure, with an error